-- (a) Application of Average Prices.
-A proprietary average price system ("APS") developed by a Participant or Clearing Firm allows a Participant or Clearing Firm to confirm to Customers an average price when multiple execution prices are received on an Order or series of Orders for the same instrument.
-An Order or series of Orders executed for the same instrument during the same trading day at more than one price may be averaged pursuant to APS only if each Order is for the same account or group of accounts and for the same instrument, or for the same instrument, maturity, put/call and strike price for Options. - (b) Requirements for APS Trades.
-The requirements enumerated below must be met for APS transactions. - (1) The Customer must have requested average price reporting. - (2) Each individual trade must be submitted to the Exchange and cleared by the Clearing House at the executed price. - (3) A Participant-or Clearing Firm must compute and confirm the weighted mathematical average price, as set forth in Section (c). - (4) A Participant or Clearing Firm must possess the records to support the calculations and allocations to Customer Accounts and must maintain these records pursuant to CFTC regulations. - (5) A Participant or Clearing Firm must ensure that its proprietary trades are not averaged with Customer APS trades. - (c) Computation of Average Price.
+(a) Application of Average Prices.
+A proprietary average price system ("APS") developed by a Participant allows a Participant to confirm to Customers an average price when multiple execution prices are received on an Order or series of Orders for the same instrument.
+An Order or series of Orders executed for the same instrument during the same trading day at more than one price may be averaged pursuant to APS only if each Order is for the same account or group of accounts and for the same instrument, or for the same instrument, maturity, put/call and strike price for Options.

+- (b) Requirements for APS Trades.
+The requirements enumerated below must be met for APS transactions. - (1) The Customer must have requested average price reporting. - (2) Each individual trade must be submitted to the Exchange and cleared by the Clearing House at the executed price. - (3) A Participant must compute and confirm the weighted mathematical average price, as set forth in Section (c). - (4) A Participant must possess the records to support the calculations and allocations to Customer Accounts and must maintain these records pursuant to CFTC regulations. - (5) A Participant must ensure that its proprietary trades are not averaged with Customer APS trades. - (c) Computation of Average Price.
 Upon receipt of an execution or match at multiple prices for an APS Order, the weighted mathematical average must be computed by: - (1) multiplying the number of instruments purchased or sold at each execution price by that price; - (2) adding the results together; and, - (3) dividing by the total number of instruments.

 An average price for a series of Orders will be computed based on the average prices of each Order in that series.
 The actual average price or the average price rounded to the next price increment may be confirmed to Customers.
-If a Participant or Clearing Firm confirms the rounded average price, the Participant or Clearing Firm must round the average price up to the next price increment for a buy Order or down to the next price increment for a sell Order.
+If a Participant confirms the rounded average price, the Participant must round the average price up to the next price increment for a buy Order or down to the next price increment for a sell Order.
 The residual created by the rounding process must be paid to the Customer.
 APS may produce prices that do not conform to whole cent increments.
-In such cases, any amounts less than one cent may be retained by the Participant or Clearing Firm.
+In such cases, any amounts less than one cent may be retained by the Participant.

 (d) Disclosure.
-Each Participant or Clearing Firm that confirms an average price to a Customer must indicate on the confirmation and monthly statement that the price represents an average price.
+Each Participant that confirms an average price to a Customer must indicate on the confirmation and monthly statement that the price represents an average price.